-- (a) Priority Locations.
-Priority is afforded to Proposed Developments located in priority funding areas and 1 Point will be given for each of the following local impact criteria, as identified by the C&D Policies Plan for the subject property: - (i) Designation as an Urban Area or Urban Cluster in the 2010 Census - (ii) Boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations - (iii) Existing or planned sewer service from an adopted Wastewater Facility Plan - (iv) Existing or planned water service from an adopted Public Drinking Water Supply Plan - (v) Local bus service provided 7 days a week within 1⁄2 mile of the proposed development as measured by a pedestrian's path
+(a) Access to Infrastructure Priority Locations.
+Priority is afforded to Proposed Developments with access to infrastructure.
+Jocated in priority funding areas and 1 Point will be given for each of the following criteria local impact criteria, as identified by the C&D Policies Plan for the subject property:

+- (i) Designation as an Urban Area or Urban Cluster in the 2010 Census - Boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations - (iii)(i) Existing or planned sewer service from an adopted wastewater facility plan or other comparable planWastewater Facility Plan - (iv)(ii) Existing or planned water service from an adopted public drinking water supply plan or other comparable planPublic Drinking Water Supply Plan - (v)(iii) Local bus service provided 7 days a week within 1⁄2 mile of the proposed development as measured by a pedestrian's path